gulasz101/gulasz101.github.io/_posts/2023-05-29-opentelemetry-laravel-autoinstrumentation.md

 			OTEL_PHP_FIBERS_ENABLED: false
 ```

-After performing multiple times request to our health check endpoint we:
+After performing multiple times (we are using batch processor, so only if we will have enough cached traces will be send) request to our health check endpoint we:
 ```bash
 curl -vvv localhost:8080/health?fresh -H "Accept: application/json"
 ```